Ballyhaise: Ballyhaise College

-Ballyhaise House has been used as a Teagasc agricultural college (Ballyhaise College) since the beginning of the 20th century; the college celebrated its centenary in 2006 and has over 400 enrolled students.
+Ballyhaise College, an agricultural college, has been based at Ballyhaise House since the beginning of the 20th century.
+The college, now run by Teagasc, celebrated its centenary in 2006 and has over 400 enrolled students.

 Ballyhaise Bridge

 Ballyhaise Bridge was built around 1710 by Colonel Brockhill Newburgh.
 It is made from roughly coursed limestone elevations which have elliptical arches having cut-stone arch rings.
 The bridge was positioned on a central axis with Ballyhaise House, which acts as a reminder of the formally laid out demesne.
-Its location across the Annalee River was a priority link between the town and county Monaghan.
+Its location across the Annalee River was a priority link between Cavan Town and County Monaghan.
 The new route enabled an accessible passage for goods in and out of the village.